Antarctic Mainland

 The very spooky Whalers Bay.

-wise thing to do so I have found out.
+wise thing to do, as I have found out.

 intercom system and also announced we were about to enter the Neptune

-Deception Island heat up the water on some beaches and so it is possible to
+Deception Island heat up the water on some beaches, making it possible to

 swim there.
-We landed at Whalers Bay first and were stunted by its solitude.
+We landed at Whalers Bay first and were stunned by its solitude.

-It is now a deserted whaling station and really gives you the feeling of a
+It is now a deserted whaling station, and it really gives you the feeling of a

 Lawrence could not resist and had to go for a swim in